School Science Lessons

 * Glycan and amino acid metabolism.

-Of these recalls, 41% were due to Listeria monocytogenes contamination, 19% were due to Salmonella contamination and 13% were from (Escherichia coli) contamination.
+Recalls: 41% due to Listeria monocytogenes contamination, 19% due to Salmonella contamination and 13% due to (Escherichia coli) contamination.

 People most affected by food poisoning are the elderly, the young and immune suppressed individuals.